Lázeňská káva - contributing developer on the brand ecosystem

 Architecture

-I went with a monorepo and a shared design system.
-Each site has its own package with config, pages, and content modules, but UI components (button, card, hero, navbar, footer) and design tokens (colors, typography, spacing) are shared.
-When the accent button color or card radius changes, it changes everywhere.
+The project uses a monorepo with a shared design system.
+Each site has its own package with config, pages, and content modules, while UI components (button, card, hero, navbar, footer) and design tokens (colors, typography, spacing) are shared across all three.
+Change the accent button color or card radius once, it propagates everywhere.

 The e-shop is the heaviest piece: product catalog, variants (weight, grind), cart, checkout, Stripe payments, order tracking, and inventory sync with the back office.
 The marketing sites (Pěstík + GreenPlantation) are static builds with localized content.